AshleighAdams/LuaFlare/README.md

 	- Should it be provided by the reverse proxy?
 	Could the reverse proxy ever be on a different machine, thus unsafe to transmit data?
+- [ ] If a main thread dies, CPU usage goes to full.
+Fix this.

 To look at: